 Why Only Three Planets?

 Even a casual look at this website will reveal that there are only three planetary image pages – one each for Mars, Jupiter, and Saturn.
-These three planets can be readily imaged at a useful image scale and thus they represent the focus that most of my imaging activity.
+These three planets can be readily imaged at a useful image scale and thus they represent the focus of most of my observing effort.

 Mercury, the closest planet to the sun, never gets very high above my eastern or western horizon and most of the time it is not visible.
 The planet appears so small using my telescope is not worth the bother to try to image.